Questions are important. They make us think. Especially the right question at just the right moment.

 I was recently listening to someone telling the story of how they had begun a new and exciting phase of their life by starting a small business.

-It was something they had thought about doing in the past but had never got beyond this stage.
+It was something they had thought about doing in the past but had never gotten beyond this stage.

 Not until they had a conversation with their financial planner.

-The two were in discussion and a question occurred to the planner and he asked his client…
+They were in discussion and a question occurred to the planner.
+He asked his client:

 ‘Do you want to be an employee for the rest of your life?’